DuckTalk/Backend/doc/API.md

 - "error": True | False (boolean value whether the request raised an error)
 - "data": (A dictionary containing the resulting data, or a string containing the error message)
     - "message_id": 89 (The id of the sent message)

-#### DELETE

-Delete a message

-Client:

-- "data": (A dictionary containing the request data)
-    - "message_id": 38 (The id of the message to be deleted)

-Returns:

-- "error": True | False (boolean value whether the request raised an error)
-- "data": (An empty dictionary, or a string containing the error message)

 ### /api/user